openlawteam/docs/docs/api-client/README.md

 Example

 ```
-GET /getInstanceEthAddress/bloomberg/prod
+GET /getInstanceEthAddress/openlaw/prod
 ```

 **Response**

-Returns Ethereum address of desired private instance.
+Returns Ethereum address associated with desired private instance.

 Example

 ```
-0x952d8a1e72c23f8d9cb64ac2b8179028e1d382d2
+0x952d8a1e72c26f8d9cf64ac2b8169028e0d386d1
 ```

 ### sendEtherToInstance

-Sends Ether to an Ethereum address associated with a private instance to provide Ether funds acting as gas for the execution of transactions in said instance.
+Send Ether to an Ethereum address associated with a private instance to provide Ether funds acting as gas for the execution of transactions in said instance.

 ::: warning Authorization
 This resource can only be accessed by a logged in user with an `Admin` role as further explained in the [toAdminUser method](#toadminuser).